fbpx

 You can find your first customers just by asking around.
 Start by asking neighbours and others you know if they require your services.
 If your workload seems a little feeble, you could try advertising with a poster or notice at your local veterinary clinic, pet shops and at rescue centres, if they’ll let you.

 After that, if you’re good and reliable, you’ll get publicity through word of mouth.
 Many dog walkers get clients when they meet them in the park.
-Get yourself some free business cards from Vistaprint and hand them out to dog owners when you’re on a walk.

 You can also join a local dog-walking agency such as PetPals or register yourself as a dog-walking company at NarpsUK.
-Narps members can access discounted rates for insurance and it can also help you find more work through its pet-owner postcode search facility.
+Narps members can access discounted rates for insurance and it can also help you find more work through its pet owner postcode search facility.
 You’ll earn less per hour but the work would be more regular.
 Just put ‘dog walking’ into your search engine with your local area and see what comes up.
 There are lots of little, local agencies all over the country.

 The biggest expense will be insurance.
 Pet Business Insurance offers a number of packages including: